 - 1. Chapter assignments will be given by the instructor.
-Questions at the end of the chapter will be graded on a percent basis, and must be completed above 70% correct. - 2.
+Questions at the end of the chapter will be graded on a percent basis and must be completed above 70% correct. - 2.
 Tests on chapter assignments will be given by the instructor at his option.
 Tests will be graded on a percent basis. - 3.
 Both a Written and Practical Final examination will be given. - 4.
-Due dates for assignments and exams are non-negotiable, and late work will be penalized 10 percent per class period up to a maximum of three class periods.
-After three class periods have been exceeded the assignment grade will be zero.
+Due dates for assignments and exams are non-negotiable, and late work will be given a zero.